-The music program has five practice rooms which are solely used for that purpose, as well as two classrooms that support music instruction.
-GLCC also has a science laboratory designed to support Biology and Physical Science.
+The music program has practice rooms which are solely used for that purpose, as well as two classrooms that support music instruction.
+GLCC also has a science laboratory designed to support Biology and Science by Inquiry.
 Every regular classroom has both Internet access (both wired and wireless) and either a TV/VCR or projection units.